85% of children who need emergency care in Canada are treated in general emergency departments.

 Led by Dr. Terry Klassen and based in Manitoba, Translating Emergency Knowledge for Kids (TREKK) is a national network with the vision for every child to receive the highest standard of care wherever they are treated.

-In the past eight years, TREKK has transformed how general emergency departments treat childhood conditions and has improved the quality of care for thousands of children in Canada, especially those who live in rural or remote regions.
+In the past ten years, TREKK has transformed how general emergency departments treat childhood conditions and has improved the quality of care for thousands of children in Canada, especially those who live in rural or remote regions.
 They are now connected to 67 community emergency departments across all 10 provinces and 1 territory.

 With your investment, TREKK can continue to provide: